Numigi/odoo-project-addons/project_task_analytic_lines/README.rst

 Summary
 -------
-This module adds a `Task` field on supplier invoices lines and journal entries.
+This module adds a `Task` field on supplier invoice lines and journal entries.

 The task is propagated: